nerolation/Ethereum-ticket-system/blogpost.md

 One of the challenges of today's Ethereum landscape is privacy. <br/>
 Users fund their accounts, get doxxed, set up new accounts, repeat.

-Already Satoshi [recommended](https://bitcoin.org/bitcoin.pdf) to use new accounts for every single transaction. <br/>
-Vitalik [mentioned](https://vitalik.ca/general/2023/01/20/stealth.html#conclusions) application-specific addresses for privacy reasons as well.
-So what's the problem?

-Well, managing numerous addresses is a complex task.
+Managing numerous addresses is a complex task.
 Moreover, the temptation to trade one's privacy for additional functionalities/features has become more prevalent.
 Users love to link their accounts to [ENS](https://ens.domains/) names or own NFTs that they also use as Twitter profile pictures.
-This, coupled with major privacy protocols [facing sanctiones](https://home.treasury.gov/news/press-releases/jy0916), has contributed to a steady weakening of on-chain privacy.

 Today, it has become increasingly challenging to uphold the necessary level of privacy required for secure financial transactions.
-For example, if it's known that your EOA holds 1 million dollars in ETH, how much do you think would it cost to hire someone to forcibly obtain those funds and still make some nice profits?

 This privacy issue extends to [stealth addresses](https://eips.ethereum.org/EIPS/eip-5564) as well.
-Stealth addresses can enhance privacy by creating unlinkable transactions, but they come with their own set of challenges.
-One such challenge is that the recipient's account isn't initially funded with ETH.
-If the sender doesn't attach sufficient ETH to the stealth address transaction, the recipient is unable to utilize it (aside from proving ownership) and must first fund the stealth address from another, potentially doxxed, account.
+Stealth addresses can enhance privacy by creating unlinkable transactions, but they come with the challenge that the recipient's account isn't initially funded with ETH.
+If the sender doesn't attach sufficient ETH to the stealth address transaction, the recipient is unable to utilize it and must first fund the stealth address from another, potentially doxxed, account.
 Check out [Vitalik's blog post](https://vitalik.ca/general/2023/01/20/stealth.html) for more details on that topic.

 <p align="center">
 <img src="https://github.com/nerolation/Ethereum-ticket-system/assets/51536394/a509950b-d5dd-4093-8995-572e9cb8081e" />
 </p>

-Some privacy challenges boil down to the fact that accounts (not talking about [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) SM wallets here) need to have a minimum amount of ETH to cover the computational costs they impose on the entire network - the gas costs - before they can do something on Ethereum.
-The same challenges apply to users that just want to hold their favorite NFTs without being bothered with our magic internet money at all or those that receive a grant in DAI, want to swap it to pay for their rent, but find themselves unable to do so without paying for at least one transaction to a CEX.
+Some privacy challenges boil down to the fact that accounts (not talking about [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) SM wallets here) need to have a minimum amount of ETH to cover the gas costs before they can do something on Ethereum.
+The same challenges apply to users that just want to hold their favorite NFTs without being bothered with ETH or those that receive a grant in DAI, want to swap it to pay for their rent, but find themselves unable to do so without paying for at least one transaction to a CEX.

 Fortunately, with the introduction of [PBS](https://ethresear.ch/t/proposer-block-builder-separation-friendly-fee-market-designs/9725), we can solve this issue by letting (minimally trusted) external parties, searchers and builders, handle this task.
 PBS split up the roles of block proposing and block building, effectively separating (light-weight) proposers from (heavy-weight) builders and searchers.
 By opening up a side channel to pay for transaction inclusion of a transaction of one account but paying for that inclusion from another account, we enable unfunded EOAs to participate in the ecosystem.